Me

 Viewpoint-Aware Channel-Wise Attentive Network for Vehicle Re-Identification

-We propose VCAM to enable our framework channel-wisely reweighing the importance of each feature map according to the viewpoint of input vehicle image.
-In addition, we explore the interpretability of how VCAM actually improves the performance of vehicle re-identification.
+A framework channel-wisely reweighing the importance of each feature map according to the viewpoint of input vehicle image.

 CVPR Workshops, 2020